Tunable metamaterial: Artificial magnetic conductors and High impedance surfaces

-A type of FSS based metamaterial has the interchangeable nomenclature Artificial Magnetic Conductor (AMC) or High Impedance Surface (HIS).
-The HIS, or AMC, is an artificial, metallic, electromagnetic structure.
-The structure is designed to be selective in supporting surface wave currents, different from conventional metallic conductors.
+A type of FSS based metamaterial interchangably referred to as an Artificial Magnetic Conductor (AMC) or High Impedance Surface (HIS) is an artificial, metallic, electromagnetic structure.
+The structure is designed to be selective in supporting surface wave currents, differentiating it from conventional metallic conductors.
 It has applications for microwave circuits and antennas.

-As an antenna ground plane it suppresses the propagation of surface waves, and deployed as an improvement over the flat metal sheet as a ground plane, or reflector.
-Hence, this strategy tends to upgrade the performance of the selected antenna.
+As an antenna ground plane it suppresses the wave propagation of surface waves.
+It is deployed as an improvement over the flat metal sheet as a ground plane or reflector.
+Hence, this strategy tends to improve the performance of the antenna.

-Strong surface waves of sufficient strength, which propagate on the metal ground plane will reach the edge and propagate into free space.
-This creates a multi-path interference.
+Strong surface waves of sufficient strength which propagate on the metal ground plane will reach the edge and propagate into free space.
+This creates multi-path interference.
 In contrast the HIS surface suppresses the propagation of surface waves.
-Furthermore, control of the radio frequency or microwave radiation pattern is efficiently increased, and mutual coupling between antennas is also reduced.
+Furthermore, control of the radio frequency or microwave radiation pattern is efficiently increased.

 When employing conventional ground planes as the experimental control, the HIS surface exhibits a smoother radiation pattern, an increase in the gain of the main lobe, a decrease in undesirable return radiation, and a decrease in mutual coupling.